T-count and T-depth of any multi-qubit unitary: Preliminaries

 Now consider a Clifford $C$ which has an expansion, as given in Fact \ref{fact:cliffCoeff}.
 Let there be $M$ ($\leq N^2$) such non-zero coefficients.
 Since $C$ is a unitary, so we apply Fact \ref{fact:trCoeff} and get the following.

 A unitary $U$ is \textbf{exactly implementable} if there exists a Clifford+T circuit that implements it (up to some global phase), else it is \textbf{approximately implementable}.
 Specifically, we say $W$ is $\epsilon$-\textbf{approximately implementable} if there exists an exactly implementable unitary $U$ such that $d(U,W)\leq\epsilon$.
+The Solovay-Kitaev algorithm \cite{1997_K, 2006_DN} guarantees that any unitary is $\epsilon$-approximately implementable, for arbitrary precision $\epsilon\geq 0$.
 We denote the set of exactly implementable unitaries by $\clifft_n$.
 In this paper we use the following distance measure $d(.,.)$, which has been used in previous works like \cite{2011_F, 2015_KMM} (qubit based computing), \cite{2014_KBS, 2021_JS} (topological quantum computing). \begin{definition}[\textbf{Global phase invariant distance}] Given two unitaries $U,W\in\mathcal{U}_n$, we define the global phase invariant distance between them as follows.

 \end{definition}